jizh6311/twilio-communication-app/README.md

   "toNumber": <your-number>
 }
 ```
-3. Run ```yarn start```.
-The server will make a phone call to your number.
-Remember you have limited usage.
-Don't play for fun too long.
+3. Run ```yarn start``` to start the services.
+Remember you have limited usage that can be checked on your dashboard.

 ## API Document
 1. Use POST ```/communication/voice``` to send voice call to your phone.